 Again, this seems like a good faith effort to pay back loans is being punished.

-Placing Borrowers Into The Wrong Payment Plan
+Placing The Borrower In The Wrong Repayment Plan

 For the many people who can’t afford their payments, enrolling in the right payment plan can mean the world.
 Especially if they are in danger of defaulting.
 But when their servicer makes a mistake when placing them in a plan, it can be disastrous.